 Image credit: BCF for Visit Alexandria

 5. Dog boutiques: Dapper dogs find chic clothing, toys, accessories and gourmet baked treats at Alexandria boutique The Dog Park, a local favorite on King Street with friendly and knowledgeable staff, and at Your Dog’s Best Friends The Store in Del Ray for everything from training tools to adventurewear.
 Dozens of Old Town boutiques are dog-friendly, so you don’t have to leave your pup behind while you browse (the Old Town Boutique District even has a directory for pet-friendly shops).
+Global Bridal Gallery even makes custom wedding outfits for dogs to match the couple.

 On a stroll during the annual King Street Art Festival.
 Credit: M. Enriquez for Visit Alexandria